Coalition of Schools Educating Mindfully (COSEM) is an educator-led

 Please consider facilitating chapter meetings in your area!

 A special thanks to DuPage Regional Office of Education for providing participants with CPDUs or CEUs for each day of our conference.
 Along with ICSPS/SELA, they also partner with us for our Administrator Academy.
 Thank you to CASE DuPage and NSSED for hosting multiple chapter meetings in Illinois this school year.
-Our main non-profit partner is Mindful Schools; thank you for your promotional support and Mindful Room Exhibition.
+Our main non-profit partner is Mindful Schools; thank you for your promotional support and Mindful Room Exhibition at EMCON2020.
+The other partners shown below have donated money or services, hosted fundraisers, paid for ads in our conference program, or are affiliates - some offering discounts to our Mindful Learning Center members, many also giving a portion of sales back to COSEM.

 Your monetary, in-kind, give-away donations or promotional support of COSEM will help facilitate the integration of mindfulness in schools.
 By strengthening critical brain networks and both inter- and intra-personal competencies, mindfulness supports students academically, socially, emotionally, and more.
 Your support will make a multi-generational impact on mental health in America.